Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 2

 with dumb bells now.
 Tell them

-it will help & make them
+it will help to make them

-good big & strong like Dida
+good ^big & strong like Dida

-You can get a little chart
+You can get a little Chart

 with the dumb bells maybe –

-Little & order ones or Steel
+Little wooden ones or Steel

-spring ones would be best for
+Spring ones would be best for

 them.
 Please congratulate